Telcos approach Trai seeking early decision on floor price issue

 For Bharti Airtel, the ARPU or earning per subscriber -- a key metric for telecom companies -- stood at Rs 154 in March quarter against Rs 123 in year ago period, and Rs 135 in December quarter.

-For Jio, APRU was sequentially higher at Rs 130.6 per month, and the company had said that further impact of December 2019 tariff hike will flow through in the coming months.
+For Jio, ARPU was sequentially higher at Rs 130.6 per month, and the company had said that further impact of December 2019 tariff hike will flow through in the coming months.

+On when will be the next tariff hike, the ICICI Securities report said, "Our analysis shows 10 million 4G subs addition increases ARPU by Rs 3.
+But this is not enough to reach Rs 200 ARPU soon, and requires another round of huge tariff hike".

+It said telecom operators will not increase tariff ahead of floor price recommendation as Trai may see this as the industry's ability to take tariff hike without policy intervention, and it may work against telcos on floor price recommendation.